|

 = |

-construction of the bicycle tire testrig.
-Measure lateral tire
+design and construction of the bicycle tire testrig.

-characteristics (side force, alignment torque versus slip angle and camber
+alignment torque versus slip angle and camber angle)

-bicycle parameters from the tests and see how the rest of the measured data
+parameters from the tests and see how the rest of the

 |